area17/twill/docs/.sections/getting-started/configuration.md

 **Allowed extensions**

-The `allowed_extensions` configuration option is an array of file extensions that Twill's file library's uploader will accept.
+The `allowed_extensions` configuration option is an array of file extensions that Twill's file library uploader will accept.
 By default, it is empty, all extensions are allowed.

 #### Debug